dennyzhang/architect.dennyzhang.com/concept/design-cache/README.md

-# Design: Poll vs Push     :BLOG:Design:
+# Design: How Does Caching Work     :BLOG:Design:

 ---

-Long-Polling, WebSockets, Server-Sent Events, Queue-based subscription.
+Caching design

 ---